All-on-4® Irvine, CA

-All-on-4 implants are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+All-on-4 implants are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 You can restore your smile and once again enjoy the proper function of your mouth.
 Call our office today at (949) 258-9682 to schedule an appointment and learn more.

 Why Patients Should Consider All-on-4

 Instead of waiting for several months to get false teeth attached to the implants, patients can get them attached the same day.
 The process takes a shorter amount of time because it does not require bone grafts or a large number of implants.
 The All-on-4 implant process gives the patient natural-looking teeth and helps them feel at ease chewing, speaking, and socializing.

 When patients are missing only a few teeth, treatments such as partial dentures, bridges, or traditional implants may be a better fit.
 However, people who come to our office for All-on-4 implants either have no teeth, or their teeth are failing.
 Also, if a patient has certain health conditions, a bone graft may not be recommended and this treatment may be a safer choice.

 “The All-on-4 implant process gives the patient natural-looking teeth and helps them feel at ease chewing, speaking, and socializing.”